jkailin/fish-pathfinding/README.md

 ./TestPath
 ./FISHNAPPED
 ```
 Note: TestPath runs the algorithm example.
 FISHNAPPED runs the original game.
-Also make sure you cd into the folder and not use: ./build/TestPath
+Also make sure you cd into the folder and not use: ```bash ./build/TestPath ```

 # Examples